autonomys/subspace-docs/versioned_docs/version-latest/operators_and_staking/intro.md

 Our staking model consists of two tiers:

 - Farmers earn rewards proportional to their pledged storage.
 Farmers can choose to nominate operators and back them with their own stake, increasing their chance of being elected as a slot leader.
 Farmers, who have earned storage rewards, nominate operators to execute transactions.
-This nomination system balances the power between farmers and operators and both parties share the rewards and the potential penalties (slashing).
+This nomination system balances the power between farmers who nominate and operators and both parties share the rewards and the potential penalties (slashing).

-- Operators stake to gain the right to execute transactions within a domain and produce blocks.
+- Operators stake to gain the right to produce bundles within a domain.
 They are responsible for validating and executing transactions, producing execution receipts, and applying state transitions and earn rewards for their work.
-The operator's chances to be elected as a slot leader are weighted by stake.
-Operators can be nominated by farmers.
+The operator's chances to be elected as a slot leader and produce a bundle are weighted by their stake.
+Operators can be nominated by farmers or other SSC holders.

 ### Stake epoch